jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

    }
 ```

-And there's a list with the components and their pin types.
+And then follows a list with the components and their pin types in the section `"components": {`

 e.g. the analog potentiometers like knobs and faders:
 ```json